-These challenges have been outlined in a number of reports, including reviews of the administration and practice of the logging industry commissioned by GoPNG between 2000 and 2005, and supported by the World Bank.48 While the reviews found that all but 5 of 32 proposed new logging projects had so far fulfilled "due legal process", shortcomings were also identified that undermine national efforts to achieve economically and environmentally sustainable forest management.
-Similarly, an International Tropical Timber Organization (ITTO) "Diagnostic Mission to PNG" in 2007 found that PNG has "many solid acts, laws and legislation in place, but implementation are problematic due primarily to administrative and governance constraints and intervention."49 Particular constraints that the study identified were that the "human resources of both PNGFA and DEC, especially the field staff, appeared overworked, under resourced and, therefore, not surprisingly, unmotivated" and that "they lack facilities" to implement their mandates.50 The PNGFA is aware of these challenges has complemented efforts to improve policy to enhance the capacity to monitor and enforce government regulations.
+These challenges have been outlined in a number of reports, including reviews of the administration and practice of the logging industry commissioned by GoPNG between 2000 and 2005, and supported by the World Bank.59 While the reviews found that all but 5 of 32 proposed new logging projects had so far fulfilled "due legal process", shortcomings were also identified that undermine national efforts to achieve economically and environmentally sustainable forest management.
+Similarly, an International Tropical Timber Organization (ITTO) "Diagnostic Mission to PNG" in 2007 found that PNG has "many solid acts, laws and legislation in place, but implementation are problematic due primarily to administrative and governance constraints and intervention."60 Particular constraints that the study identified were that the "human resources of both PNGFA and DEC, especially the field staff, appeared overworked, under resourced and, therefore, not surprisingly, unmotivated" and that "they lack facilities" to implement their mandates.61 The PNGFA is aware of these challenges has complemented efforts to improve policy to enhance the capacity to monitor and enforce government regulations.

-Following the Forestry Commission of Inquiry (or Barnett Commission) a considerable amount of new forest policy and legislation have been introduced.51 These include:
+Following the Forestry Commission of Inquiry (or Barnett Commission) a considerable amount of new forest policy and legislation have been introduced.62 These include:

 - National Forest Policy: was issued in September 1991 by the National Executive Council and covers the areas of forest management, forest industry, forest research, forest training and education, and forest organization and administration. - Forestry Act, 1991: was gazetted in June 1992 as a direct result of the Commission of Inquiry, and provided for the establishment of the new and semi-autonomous Forest Authority to replace the old Department of Forests.
 The Act provides for much tighter controls in the acquisition and allocation of land for forest development. - Forest Regulation No. 15, 1992: specified the procedure to enable registration of forest industry participants and consultants under the Act. - Forestry (Amendment) Act, 1993: was certified in April 1993 and provided for a clear administrative function of the National Forest Board, and of the National Forest Service through the Managing Director and the Provincial Forest Management Committees. - National Forest Development Guidelines, 1993: were issued by the Minister for Forests and endorsed by the National Executive Council in September 1993.
-The Guidelines established an implementation guide for aspects covered in the new Forest Act, especially in terms of sustainable production, domestic processing, forest revenue, training and education, review of existing projects, forest resource acquisition and allocation, and sustainable development. - National Forest Plan: under the Forestry Act of 1991 (as amended), PNGFA has been required to prepare a National Forest Plan to provide a detailed statement of how the national and provincial governments intend to manage and utilize the country's forest resources.
-The National Forest Development Program (NFDP) under the Plan is now under implementation. - Logging Code of Practice, 1996: was finalized in February 1996 and tabled in Parliament in July 1996.
-This PNG code is inconsistent with the Regional Code proposed at the 1995 Suva
+The Guidelines established an implementation guide for aspects covered in the new Forest Act, especially in terms of

-48 Review of Forest Harvesting Projects Being Developed Towards a Timber Permit of Timber Authority (2000-01); Review of the Forest Revenue System (2001-02); Independent Review of Disputed Timber Permits and Permit Extensions (2003); Review of Current Logging Projects (2004-05); and Compliance Audits (2004-05) 49 ITTO (2007) 'Achieving the ITTO Objective 2000 and Sustainable Forest Management in Papua New Guinea -
+59 Review of Forest Harvesting Projects Being Developed Towards a Timber Permit of Timber Authority (2000-01); Review of the Forest Revenue System (2001-02); Independent Review of Disputed Timber Permits and Permit Extensions (2003); Review of Current Logging Projects (2004-05); and Compliance Audits (2004-05) 60 ITTO (2007) 'Achieving the ITTO Objective 2000 and Sustainable Forest Management in Papua New Guinea -